clarissalabrum/math4610-1/README.md

 computational horsepower.
 In recent years, limitations of a single CPU have stopped the every advancing performance of computers.
-To aid in the performance of hardware, computer vendors have started producing more performance through the addition of multiple cores and GPUs for enhancing graphcial displays.
+To aid in the performance of hardware, computer vendors have started producing more performance through the addition of multiple cores and GPUs for enhancing graphical displays.
 These resources can be used by computational mathematicians to improve the computational efficiency of the software they develop.
 In the past few years language extensions, such as OpenMP and OpenACC, have been developed to take